 Will Google allow ORTC to replace WebRTC 1.0 as a 1.1 or a huge jump to 2.0?
-It seems like a naming issue and it has not progressed to being a separate RTC API so devs be given a wide berth for the confusion.
+It seems like a naming issue and it has not progressed to being a separate RTC API so devs are given a wide berth for the confusion.

 How is ORTC used?

 It is currently being shipped in the new Microsoft browser, Edge.

 The end goal of ORTC is entirely the same as WebRTC, to allow devs to build real-time communications applications and features with power and flexibility.

 The major objects for ORTC below are used for encoding, encryption, and NAT/FW Traversal settings.

 The main difference with ORTC is that it uses separate send and receive objects, with support for simulcast and layered video coding.
 Also, it might be an easier fit for devs using legacy systems.